codewithamit69/osdag-bridge-systems/README.md

 ## UI/UX Engineering

-The React frontend was designed to solve the exact UX problems that FOSSEE interns (particularly Anushka Bajpai) were assigned to fix in the legacy PyQt5 interface.
+The React frontend was built to be intuitive, informative, and responsive — not just functional.

 ### Key UI Features